giftpasay/giftpasay.github.io/_posts/2025-06-08-the-power-of-pentecost.md

 ## The Holy Spirit as Our Parakletos (Helper)

-Pastor Sael explained the Greek term "parakletos" using the illustration of ancient Greek warriors:
+The Greek term "parakletos" can be understood through the illustration of ancient Greek warriors:

 **The Warrior Principle:** Greek soldiers went into battle in pairs to protect each other's blind spots.
 When one faced the enemy, his partner guarded his back.